learn-co-curriculum/fe-sprite-rollovers/README.md

 1. What are sprites?
 2. How to determine size and grid position changes
-3. Using CSS background-posiition property to adjust sprite position on hover.
+3. Using CSS background-position property to adjust sprite position on hover.

 ## Creating Rollovers With Sprites